Blog You sure you want to copy that?

 Let’s take a look at what’s going on under the hood with pastejacking malware.
 We can use the code from slyd0g’s SharpClipboard as a starting point.

-Since we are using C#, PInvoke is used to make arbitrary Win32 API calls:
+Since we are using C#, PInvoke is used to make the Win32 API calls:

 1